bresilla/robond_project_4/write-up.md

 After an intensive ~5hr of training, i reached an acceptable accuracy of more than 41%

+## Improvement

+Again, as all machine-learning agorithms, for the network to have better accuracy, would be better to use more data.
+Them more date the better the model.

+Another would be, using different regularisation techniques, momentum, L2 regularisaition (weight decay) and/or even drop out - inverted dropout to prevent overfiting

+We can certainly go deeper with layers, but we will face vanishing weights problem.

+Another improvement could be, using differnt hero model, so the model is not bound to just a specific person.
+This might be tricky, as the drone has to follow just a specific person, and when the distractor spawn interfere, the model might get confused.
+But with enough data, and a model that checks not just a specific picture but considers previous frames (in a continious manner), would certainly make this possible.

-## Future improvement
+## Future work

 The whole model is made with Keras and Tensorflow as backend.
 As a huge fan of PyTorch, while learning PyTorch, i want to use this model with it.
-I like more the aproach of Pytorch with Dynamic-grapth rather than Static one that Tensorfow uses.

-And when the model is in PyTorch, i can use ONNX to easily translate it in Caffe2 and/or Cognetive toolkit too :)
+And when the model is in PyTorch, i can use ONNX to easily translate it in Caffe2 and/or Cognetive toolkit too.
+I like the idea of ONNX, as, sometimes some models just work better in another framework.
+AS of now, ONNX, i think supports only PyTorch, Caffe2 and Cognetive, but i hope a tool like that will be soon supported from tensorflow.